-Ruby is an athlete at Special Olympics' Gladstone Club and a member at her local swim club.
+A Special Olympics's Athlete Leader from the Gladstone Club and a member at her local swim club, Ruby is an active volunteer and advocate.
 Ruby volunteers at the RSPCA and is a Youth Ambassador with Gladstone Community Linking Agency.
-She is enthusiastic about representing Special Olympics athletes, alongside Ben and having the opportunity to share ideas, good news stories and opinions of importance to athletes.
+She is enthusiastic about representing Special Olympics athletes and having the opportunity to share ideas, athlete stories and bringing an athlete's perspective to the Board.
 Appointed 04 November 2016